 30. Award Them Bonus Points In Your Peer Recognition Program

 Employee recognition makes all the difference at work.
 Your people want to be celebrated and awarded for all the work they do for your company.
-Taking time to plan their work anniversary celebration and any ongoing years of service can do wonders for employee engagement by creating a positive, dynamic company culture.
+Taking time to plan their work anniversary celebration and any ongoing years of service can do wonders for employee engagement by creating a positive, dynamic company culture with happy employees.

 Here are a few takeaways from this article: